dwkim78/ASTRiDE/README.md

 <div align="center">
 <img src="https://github.com/dwkim78/ASTRiDE/blob/master/astride/datasets/images/1.png"></div>

-The command shown above will also write an output text file, "streaks.txt" containing many values of each streak.
+The command shown above will also write an output text file, "streaks.txt", which is explained in the [section "Test"](#3-test).

 ### Accessible Information Inside the Streak Instance